kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

         in2: 22
 ```

-Optionally, assign a GPIO analog input to track the battery voltage.
+Optionally, in the 'adc' section, assign a GPIO analog input to track the battery voltage.
 If your battery voltage higher than what ESP32 GPIO can handle, you can use a resistor divider to attenuate the battery voltage.
 For example, if you are using a 9V battery, you can make a resistor divider that divides the battery voltage 7x before feeding it to the ESP32 ADC GPIO input.
 The full and empty battery voltage settings help calculating the percentage of charge left in the battery.
 ```
 adc:
   battery: